 Office Management‘s job is to organize and supervise all administrative activities required for the smooth and efficient operation of the company.
 However, Inchoo‘s Office Management crew also manages some internal projects or participates in them.
 Since the beginning of Inchoo, 8 years ago, the largest internal project certainly was Developers Paradise conference, and I had the honour of being in charge for the organization.
-We already wrote about the conference, but in this article I would reflect more on the organizational aspects and the challenges we faced and how we resolved them.
+We already wrote about the conference, but in this article I would like to reflect more on the organizational aspects and the challenges we faced and how we resolved them.

 Developers Paradise is a conference for Magento developers and a Meet Magento Association brand.
 It has been organized 5 times, once a year, on Spanish islands Mallorca and Ibiza by German company Netresearch, but because of the low attendance and lack of interest of the Magento community for the last event, the conference wasn’t organized for 2 years.
 We decided to test whether that’ll be true if we tried organizing it this year.

 In order to avoid overlapping with other Magento conferences, we were given a date for organizing the conference (end of April), but almost everything else was up to us.
 Where to organize it and why there, for how many people, what price we’ll put and what it’s gonna be included, and many other issues.
 We started with the organization 10 months prior the specified term, and the first 3 months we have been working in low profile mode, only a few people knew that we are planning to organize this conference.